grimmelm/ctech404/ctech401/module_4/e5_program_else_statements/exercise_specs.md

 The ability to write if/else statements

 ## Exercise Context
-We've already used if statements to execute a block of code if a condition is true.
-But what if we want to execute a statement if the condition is false?
-Else statement are useful when there are two possible outcomes (True and False) that we want to work with.
+We've already used if statements to execute a block of code if a condition is True.
+But what if we want to execute a statement if the condition is False?
+Else statements are useful when there are two possible outcomes (True and False) that we want to work with.

 ## Exercise Instructions
 In the code editor, write a program that determines whether an integer is a multiple of 10.<br>
-Ask the user to input any interger value.<br>
+Ask the user to input any interger value on the command line.<br>
 Using an if/else statement, determine whether the integer is a multiple of 10, and output the results to the user.<br>

 Sample output: